 From Singapore and Malaysia, the cheapest option is via ferry.
 From Singapore, the only ferry ports are Harbourfront (near the cruise point) and Tanah Merah.
 Get to Batam via the Batam Center ferry terminal, Harbor Bay, Sekupang, Marina Waterfront, or Nongsapura.

 Harborfront Center, Singapore is a much larger port than Tanah Mera.
 Since these are the only few ports, there are a few ferries to choose from.
 Some are SindoFerry, BatamFast, WaveMaster, HorizonFerry, and Majestic.
-Different ferries have their own time schedule and most depart around hourly intervals.
+Different ferries have their schedule and most depart around hourly intervals.

 While it cost lesser before the pandemic, it currently costs around SGD 70-80 for a 2-way trip with BatamFast.
 Check and compare all the mentioned ferry official sites for your preferred timings, pricing, and departure and arrival ports.